-Money market funds such as short-term, highly liquid debt instrument and participating interest earning investments, such as repurchase agreements that at the time of purchase of one year or less, are carried at amortized cost which approximates fair value.
+Money market funds such as short-term, highly liquid debt instruments and participating interest earning investments, such as repurchase agreements that at the time of purchase were maturing in one year or less, are carried at amortized cost which approximates fair value.
 Other investments are stated at fair value.